-You will love having this on hand for: headaches/migraines, on your jaw if you have tmj, menstrual cramps, to help ease the pains of arthritis, general body aches, bumps and bruises, even to warm up after being outside on a cold day.
+You will love having this on hand for headaches/migraines, on your jaw if you have TMJ, or menstrual cramps, to help ease the pains of arthritis, general body aches, bumps, and bruises, and even to warm up after being outside on a cold day.

 EASY NO-Sew and Sew Rice Microwave Heating Bags